gcapes/git-course/_episodes/02-local.md

 {: .callout}

 ## Setting up Git
+Git is already installed on the training machines, whether you're using Windows or Linux.
+Instructions for setting up Git on your own machine are given under [setup]({{ page.root }}/setup).

 ## Create a new repository with Git

 We will be working with a simple example in this tutorial.
 It will be a paper